ttopper/CPSC129/docs/09.2_Data_Processing/04_Spelling_bee_Potential_problems.md

     error if one results by catching exceptions”.

-Which approach should be preferred is a subject of active debate in the programming community\*, but one approach often dominates the other in particular languages.
+Which approach should be preferred is a subject of active debate in the programming community[^*], but one approach often dominates the other in particular languages.
 The anticipatory approach is prevalent in the C community, while the reactive approach is more common in the Python community.
 See the next page, [Python